 In 1959, the Chosen Few MC officially formed out in LA on the cusp of the chaotic ’60s.
 As they tell it —“The 60s was a hell of a time.
 With the Civil Rights Movement, The Viet Nam War, Flower Power & Free Love.
 Sex, Drugs, and Rock & Roll.
 Also the Crazy World of the Outlaw Bikers…When you talk of the Outlaw Bikers you automatically think of ‘Them Crazy White Boys’ doing what a lot of folk wish they could do.
 Live Life Like You Want & Fuck You And Your Rules.
 Well Guess What?
 There was some crazy Black bikers who felt the same way, and didn’t give a Fuck.
 Thus was born the Black Outlaw Bikers!”

-Now there is a documentary on the Chosen Few in work, hopefully soon to be released, that tells their story.
+Now there is a documentary film on the Chosen Few to be released that tells their story.
 Hearing these guys speak about their brotherhood and love of riding in the above trailer gave me chills.
 If you like what you see, like their page, follow them on twitter, leave a comment on their site— all that social media shit that says YES, GIVE IT TO ME!
 I WANT TO SEE IT!

 Take None Give None evolved from a long-term relationship between the photographer Gusmano Cesaretti and the Chosen Few Motorcycle Club.
 In 2010, he teamed up with photographer Kurt Mangum, and a team of talented professional cinematographers to capture in light, motion and sound what it feels like to ride with the oldest integrated outlaw motorcycle club in the United States.